SALT-Lab-Human-AI/project-check-point-1-NOODEIA/docs/report/FINAL_REPORT.md

 With the rise of educational technology, competition for effective learning tools has grown (Grand View Research, 2024).
 As student engagement directly influences learning outcomes, academic confidence, and long-term motivation, educators must find ways to capture and retain struggling learners' attention (Lei, Cui, & Zhou, 2018).
 Platform data analytics tools like classroom management systems offer an overview of student behaviors, such as assignment completion rates, assessment scores, and attendance data to support instructional decisions.

 However, these tools focus on quantitative data, which often do not capture the deeper, contextual aspects of learner behavior, such as specific misconceptions or learning preferences.
 Educators are left with valuable yet abstract data, which requires significant effort to interpret and act upon.
 In contrast, one-on-one tutoring provides direct, personalized insights into learners' struggles and reactions (Nickow, Oreopoulos, & Quan, 2020).
-Yet, Bloom's (1984) "two-sigma problem" demonstrated that while one-to-one tutoring produces learning gains two standard deviations above traditional instruction, providing such individualized attention to every struggling student remains economically infeasible.
+Yet, the "two-sigma problem" demonstrated that while one-to-one tutoring produces learning gains two standard deviations above traditional instruction, providing such individualized attention to every struggling student remains economically infeasible (Bloom, 1984).
 Meanwhile, existing AI tutoring tools, from ChatGPT to specialized platforms, either provide direct answers without pedagogical scaffolding or lack persistent memory across sessions, limiting their ability to deliver truly personalized instruction.

 Our formative study at Two By Two Learning Center in Champaign, Illinois confirmed that educators face challenges in providing individualized attention to students with diverse needs (for example, managing six students at different levels while one struggles with fractions and another needs reading help), lack tools for maintaining cross-session continuity about what worked for each learner, and often observe student disengagement stemming from negative associations with traditional learning materials.
 These challenges are particularly pronounced for students performing below grade level, when learners need the most support but one-to-many instruction cannot accommodate their individual needs.